Looking for simple ways to beat the summer slide? We’ve got you covered!

-As the weather turns warm and the kids are getting antsy to be done with school, are you concerned about them being ready for the fall?
+As the weather turns warm and the kids are getting antsy to be done with school, are you concerned about keeping them learning over the summer?
 Not wanting to send your child off to summer school, but not sure how else to make sure that they’ll do well next year and beat the summer slide?
-Here are 7 frugal ways to build learning into summer (without summer school).
+Here are 7 frugal ways to beat the summer slide (without summer school).

-7 Frugal Ways to Build Learning into Summer (without Summer School)
+7 Frugal Ways to Beat the summer slide (without Summer School)

 1. Join a Library Reading Program.

 Library reading programs are designed to motivate children to be avid readers during the summer months.
 The more they read the more incentives they earn.
 Such programs are wonderful for setting a summer goal that they’ll work to achieve.